Promeos/LADOT-COVID19-enforcement/README.md

 - Which streets and neighborhoods were effected the most?

 ### Hypotheses
-1. Fines collected from 10/15/2020 - 11/15/2020 was significantly greater than previous years, months.
+1. Fines collected from 10/15/2020 - 11/15/2020 significantly greater than average?
-2. The public's reaction to LADOT's enforcement on 10/15/2020 was mostly negative.
+2. Was the public's sentiment of LADOT's enforcement on 10/15/2020 negative?
 3. Public outreach efforts were ineffective.

 ## Project Steps